yerodigo-cell/moodle-local_xpstore/README.md

 ---

+## 🎁 How Rewards Work (Benefit Types)

+The store allows teachers to configure different types of benefits based on standard Moodle modules or specific gamification mechanics.
+When a student buys an item, the plugin processes the transaction based on its specific type:

+* **⚡ Extra Attempt:** Works with Quizzes.
+Students can spend XP to unlock an additional attempt for a specific quiz even if it's already closed.
+* **⏳ 24h Extension:** Works only with Assignments.
+Students can redeem their points to get extra time to submit a task.
+* **⭐ Bonus:** Adds extra points directly to **any grade item** within the Moodle gradebook.
+It is fully compatible with assignments, quizzes, forums, or any other gradable element.
+Perfect for "Extra Credit" or "Second Chance" mechanics.
+* **🔓 Reward:** Unlocks hidden content or VIP groups.
+Upon purchase, the student is **automatically added** to a predefined Moodle group. **Note:** The teacher must create the group in the course beforehand and configure the content's "Restrict access" settings to point to that specific group.

+---

 ## ⚙️ Store Configuration

 Once installed, the `Level Up XP` block must be active.
 Administrators or editing teachers can configure the store by accessing the course's exclusive administration panel: